openembedded/openembedded-core/meta/recipes-devtools/rust/README-rust.md

 On the target:
  - Any `-sys` packages your project might need must have RDEPENDs for the native library.

-## Maintainer(s) & Patch policy

-Open a Pull Request.

-The master branch supports the latest master of poky.
-When poky creates releases, we will create a branch with the same name as the poky release.
-This release branch should always work with that poky release.
-Note that these release branches will typically be less tested than the master branch.

-All new patches against rust, rust-llvm, and cargo must have referenced upstream issues or PRs opened or an explanation why the patch cannot be upstreamed.
-This cooresponds to the OpenEmbedded policy for other meta layers.

-More info can be seen on the wiki.

 ## Copyright